 You can browse through static Canva templates, or consider a video template animated with stock video clips, animated stickers or graphics, or animated backgrounds.

-While Canva social media templates are typically optimized for the specific platform, it’s always a good idea to check the platform you’re posting to for the current guidelines.
+While Canva social media templates are typically optimized for a specific platform, it’s always a good idea to check the platform you’re posting to for the current guidelines.

 That includes recommended dimensions, text-to-image ratio, and other design considerations.